How to Make a GIF from a YouTube Video

 Making a GIF on a Computer

-This method requires having a YouTube video on your hard drive.
-In case you don’t have it downloaded or don’t know how to, just follow the steps below.
+This method requires that you have a YouTube video on your hard drive.
+If you don't have it or don't know how to download it, just follow the steps below.

-3. Press the Paste Url button in 4K Video Downloader application.
+3. Click the Paste Link button in the downloader.

 Once you’ve got the YouTube video you want to make a GIF out of, open Adobe Photoshop (the version depicted on the screenshots below is CC 2019) and do the following: